-“Where’s that purty News Lady?
+“Where’s that little News Lady?
 One does the weather in the mornings?”

 “Oh, she’s back at the lab …watching the Doppler.”
 I offered.
 “All they sent was me.”

-The man scrunched his eyebrows in response.
-For a few awkward seconds he said nothing, his wide polyester tie and beefy forearms radiating blue-collar authority.
-Finally, he turned on one scuffed heel and started shuffling toward the small guard shack.
+The man scrunched his eyebrows.
+For a few awkward seconds he said nothing, his wide tie and beefy forearms radiating blue-collar authority.
+Finally, he turned on one scuffed heel and shuffled toward the guard shack.

 “All right then, come on in the house.”

 The Greene Correctional Institution has had many names and many masters.
 Originally built as a county prison farm, the state of North Carolina took over the modest facility in 1931.
-Since then, it has been the reluctant home to tens of thousands of inmates as they served their time working on road crews, construction projects and the prison farm itself.
-In the early eighties, the state built a gleaming new facility on some of that farmland.
-Today the concrete fortress of automatic gates and watch towers known as the Eastern Correctional Institution dominates the plot of land, making its country cousin next door look every bit the back-lot for ‘Cool Hand Luke‘.
-For years, I passed by the one story barracks and barbwire-topped chain link fence on my many illicit jaunts between sleepy Goldsboro and wide-open Greenville.
-On weekends, I’d let off the gas a little and rubberneck at the throngs of family members and jump suited inmates visiting on the ancient picnic tables out front.
-I had never planned to visit it myself - but on that chilly March morning in 1993, I walked through the depression-era structure with camera and tripod in tow.
+Since then, itt's been the reluctant home to tens of thousands of inmates as they worked on road crews, construction projects and the prison farm itself.
+In the early eighties, the state built a gleaming new facility on that same farmland.
+Today the concrete fortress of gates and watch towers known as the Eastern Correctional Institution dominates the plot of land, making its country cousin next door look every bit the back-lot for ‘Cool Hand Luke‘.
+For years, I passed by those lowly barracks and barbwire-on my many jaunts between sleepy Goldsboro and wide-open Greenville.
+On weekends, I’d let off the gas a little and rubberneck at the throngs of family members and jump-suited inmates gathered on the ancient picnic tables out front.
+I never planned to visit it myself - but on that chilly March morning in 1993, I walked through the depression-era structure with camera and tripod in tow.

 “This here’s minimum-facility, but we got a number of violent offenders servin’ the last of their sentences…”

-I nodded and followed the fat man.
-As he cleared a path through the bunkhouse, the inmates reluctantly stepped aside and eyeballed my shiny news camera and me.
-I adopted a blank expression and returned a few gazes.
-I’d never been to a prison before, but the smell of sweat, mothballs reminded me of my time at sea, and I felt oddly at ease in the room full of felons.
-As for the man giving me the tour, he barely acknowledged the prisoners swarming around us.
-Not until an older inmate stopped spreading dirty mop-water long enough to address my guide by his official title did I realize he was indeed the high Warden of this southern-fried penal outpost.
-The scuffed cowboy boots and Haggar action slacks should have tipped me off.
+I nodded and followed the man.
+As he trudged into the bunkhouse, the inmates stepped aside and eyeballed me and my TV camera.
+I looked back with sour indifference.
+I’d not been to a prison before, but the smell of sweat and mothballs reminded me of my time at sea.
+As for my guide, he never acknowledged the prisoners swarming around us.
+Not until an older inmate stopped spreading dirty mop-water on a floor long enough to address my guide by his official title did I realize he was indeed the high Warden of this penal outpost.
+The tie and forearms should have tipped me off.

 “We provide labor for the state and county - DOT, janitorial, construction,” the Warden said, looking over his shoulder and giving me a good ole boy wink.
 “We like a busy inmate.”

-I believed him, even though dozens of men in lose fitting jumpsuits shuffled around us, each one tracking the path of the warden and the cameraman.
+I believed him, even though dozens of men in loose fitting jumpsuits shuffled around us, each one tracking the path of the warden and the cameraman.
 Along the way, some gave shout-outs to my station while others slunk past with their heads down.
-One tall Latino guy stopped long enough to flip me off - in other words, about the same reaction you‘d get from trolling a TV camera through a crowded Friday night food court.
+One tall Latino guy stopped long enough to flip me off - about the same reaction you‘d get from trolling a TV camera through a crowded Friday night food court.
 But these idlers were a bit more brutish than the average mall rat.
-As a result, I kept my normal smart-ass remarks to myself.
-Following the hefty administrator through the shadowy gauntlet of steel bunk beds and sour faces, I could feel the eyeballs upon me.
-It was with no regret I followed the prattling warden through a door and toward the welcome sunshine…
+As a result, I kept my wise-assery to myself.
+Following the warden through the gauntlet of steel bunk beds and shitty looks, I could feel the eyeballs upon me.
+I relaxed a little when the warden led me through a door and...

 Into The Yard.
-A dirt lot with a dozen picnic tables and little else but open space, the tall chain link fence ran that enclosed it’s southern edge ran alongside one of the lonelier stretches of rural highway 903.
-It was the same yard I had driven by hundreds of times, zipping past the Island of Incarceration at sixty plus.
-Now I was trudging through the yard with Boss Hogg and a parade of increasingly brazen Guests of the State trailing behind me.
-Not what I had in mind when I first took up a lens.
+A dirt lot with a dozen picnic tables, the tall chain link fence that enclosed it’s southern edge ran alongside one of the lonelier stretches of highway 903.
+It was the same yard I had driven by hundreds of times, zipping past this miserable spot at sixty plus.
+Now I was sludging through the yard with Boss Hogg and a gang of increasingly brazen Guests of the State.
+Not what I envisioned when I first wormed my way into a TV station.

 But I didn’t come to sightsee.
-The sooner I could get bag my shots, the sooner I could shake the imprisoned dust off my heels and make a beeline for the Emerald City, a magical place of newlywed apartments and newsroom bureaus.
-At the end of the yard, I stopped listening as the warden babbled on about rehab programs.
-Extending my sticks, I plopped the Panasonic on the tripod plate.
-As I did the convict Congo line behind me quickly dissipated, some inmates scrambling for cover while others pranced away with a good deal more strut and crotch-grab.
-The Warden barely noticed to notice but I couldn’t help myself but smile as I brandished my weapon.
+The sooner I could get bag my shots, the sooner I could shake the imprisoned dust off my heels and make a beeline for an air-conditioned edit bay..
+Raising my tripod, I plopped the Panasonic on the tripod plate.
+As I did the inmates dispersed, some scrambling for cover, others sashaying away while fondling their crotch..
+The Warden barely noticed but I smiled inside as I brandished my weapon.
 With forced casualness, the throng of inmates paced and glowered as my battered lens swept their ranks.
 I squinted into the eyepiece, rolled the focal tube under my fingers until the image sharpened to a razor’s hone.
-Panning along the crowd, I swept from one hardened face to another.
-Some of the Masters of Bad Decisions glared defiantly, others went about their lack of business.
+Panning the crowd, I left one hardened face and landed on another.
+Some glared back, others went about their lack of business.
 A gust of wind kicked up and swept a hazy brown curtain of dirt between the convicts and my lens.
 BINGO, I thought.

-After a few more shots, I mic’ed up the Warden and asked him a few questions about a new study on prison overcrowding that was making headlines.
-Looking tired, rumpled and a little bit shady, the head jailer answered in an authoritative drawl, reminding me of an old car salesman I once knew.
-After a few more inane questions, I concluded the interview with an off hand request.
+After a few more shots, I mic’ed up the Warden and asked him a few questions about a new study on prison overcrowding.
+He answered in an authoritative drawl, bringing to mind an old car salesman I once knew.
+After a few more questions, I wrapped the interview with an offhand request.